grothedev/fp_flutter/README.md

 TODO:
 * fix the async timing issues
-* refresh feed after change tags
-    - make croakfeed a consumer, and the croaks and tags a changenotifier
 * sug tags for compose croak
 * automatically update comments upon submit comment
 * timeout for feed loading